Belief in humor as a corrective force in politics is deeply ingrained in American culture.

 Headline: Experts believe the Coronavirus could be defeated with the Twenty-fifth Amendment.

-In a similarly contemptuous vein, Trump’s use of the cartoon figure known as Pepe the Frog, recasting the character with a coif of orange hair, has been interpreted as a gesture to align with white supremacists and anti-semitic hate groups who have adopted Pepe’s image for their own nefarious campaigns.
+In a similarly contemptible vein, Trump’s use of the cartoon figure known as Pepe the Frog, recasting the character with a coif of orange hair, has been interpreted as a gesture to align with white supremacists and anti-semitic hate groups who have adopted Pepe’s image for their own nefarious campaigns.
 The Anti-Defamation League has listed such uses of the cartoon character as constituting a symbol of hate on its official watch list.

 A Theory of Humor to Explain Trump

-One theory of the psychology of humor that’s been gaining a lot of traction is called benign violation theory.
+One theory of the psychology of humor that’s been gaining a lot of traction in political circles is called benign violation theory.
 The gist of this theory is that we find something funny when two conditions are met: it violates the way we think the world should work, and it does so in a way that’s not threatening.

 “If Trump really wanted Hillary to be locked up…He should have just hired her!“